 We recommend also proactively sending a copy to local law enforcement.
-While this isn't an "official" badge by any means, we feel that proactively sharing with local police will reduce any confusion should an employee be questioned as to why they are violating the Governor's order.
+While this isn't an "official" badge by any means, we feel that proactively sharing with local police will reduce any confusion should an employee be questioned as to why they local police will reduce any confusion should an employee be questioned as to are violating the Governor's order.